Meal Plans for those in Residence

 The "Minimum Commitment" is the minimum level of Basic Dollar spending required.

-Basic Dollars remaining at the end of the school year over this minimum level of spending are eligible for carryover into the following year.
+Basic Dollars remaining at the end of the school year over this minimum level of spending are eligible to carry over into the following year.

-If you choose a plan then change your mind, you can change your plan.
-Please note the deadline for changing your plan is September 30, 2023.
+If you choose a plan then change your mind, you may change your plan.
+Please note there is a deadline for this.
+Visit the Important Dates & Deadlines page for the deadline.

 As a general guide, consider the below: